 Instead, Graeber has put the spotlight on the anarchist principles of the Occupy movement, explaining that the lack of concrete demands is part of a pre-figurative politics.
 The protestors act as though they are ‘already living in a free society’, and thus refuse to accept the legitimacy of existing political institutions and legal order – both of which, he says, are immediately recognised in the placing of demands.

-This interview was conducted with David Graeber in person last summer.
+This interview was conducted with David Graeber in person in summer 2012.

 QThe White Review — Could you tell us a little bit about your life, your parents and your family background?